asabhi6776/CoreOptimized/docs/installation.md

 ### 9. Enjoy the Modpack!
    - You're all set!
 Dive into Minecraft and enjoy your new Core Optimized experience.

+## MultiMC

+Follow this step-by-step guide to download, install, and play the **Core Optimized** modpack using MultiMC.

+### 1. Download MultiMC
+ - Download MultiMC if it's not already installed on your PC by [clicking here](https://multimc.org/#Download).

+### 2. Install MultiMC
+ - MultiMC does not require installation.
+Simply:
+      -  Extract the downloaded source file.
+      - Open `MultiMC.exe`.
+      - Set your preferred language.
+      - Select the correct version of Java for Minecraft.

+### 3. Search and Install the Modpack
+   - Open MultiMC and click on **Add Instance** on the top bar.
+   - In the **New Instance Wizard**, click on the **Modrinth** icon in the sidebar.
+   - Search for **Core Optimized**.
+   - Click on the first result and then click **OK**.

+### 4. Wait for Installation
+ - Let the modpack install.
+MultiMC will automatically download all the required mods.
+Once complete, you will see the modpack listed on the homepage.

+### 5. Start the Modpack
+ - Double-click the **Core Optimized** icon on the MultiMC homepage.
+This will launch the modpack.

+### 6. Sign In with Your Minecraft Account
+ - If you are not already signed in, MultiMC will prompt you to log in with your Minecraft account.

+### 7. **Enjoy the Modpack!**
+ - You're all set!
+Dive into Minecraft and enjoy your new **Core Optimized** experience.

+---

 !!! failure "Important Note"
       We do not support or endorse the use of cracked versions of Minecraft.
 Please ensure that you purchase a licensed copy of Minecraft to enjoy the game legally and ethically.